Aviva Tackling Numbers

 Wayne Morris, Community and Corporate Responsibility Director, Premiership Rugby

 “Aviva already plays an active role in our communities and we’re extending this with our support of Tackling Numbers.
 This programme can help educate young people and prepare them for their future, where basic financial skills are a necessity.

 “Aviva has a long history of working with grassroots sports, and this is a natural extension of the work we’ve been doing.
 Time and again we’ve seen the importance of understanding financial matters in adult life.
 Through our partnership with Premiership Rugby, we can help children to be more confident in maths and increase their enjoyment of numeracy, and build their money skills.
 We see this as an investment in their future financial security.”

 Something To Chew On

-The interactive programme takes a rounded approach to teaching children about leading a healthy lifestyle.
+Something To Chew On sessions take a rounded approach to teaching children about leading a healthy lifestyle, with key aims including: